-We identified a total of 1,108 citations, of which 27 were head-to-head trials of the included drugs.
-Twenty of these trials were excluded because they did not report any of the outcome measures selected for this review or because of poor- or poor-to-fair quality (internal validity.)
-(Appendix C) Most of the excluded poor-quality studies were small, did not compare baseline data or had major baseline differences, had high losses to followup, or excluded dropouts or nonresponders from the analysis and did not report enough information to calculate intention-to-treat results.
+Searches identified 1,341 citations: 585 from the Cochrane Library, 366 from MEDLINE, 325 from EMBASE and 65 from reference lists and pharmaceutical company submissions.
+We included 12 head to head trials (5 of the 12 trials are from UKPDS), 2 placebo controlled trials and one open trial.
+We excluded 932 studies for the reasons detailed in Figure 1.
+Twenty head to head trials were excluded because they did not report any of the outcome measures selected for this review or because of poor- or poor-to-fair quality (internal validity.)
+(Appendix C) Most of the excluded poor-quality studies were small, did not compare baseline data or had major baseline differences, had high losses to follow-up, or excluded dropouts or nonresponders from the analysis and did not report enough information to calculate intention-to-treat results.